seaver-olson/seaver-olson/README.md

 - 🔭 I’m currently working on a PEENOS, check it out if you have a raspberry-pi sitting around
+- I'm also researching low-level systems and ways to emulate these systems.
+You can see some of my work scattered around my repos

 - 📫 How to reach me **sjolson007@gmail.com**